Sharm-Dev/-My-Cloud-Module-Week-0-Challenge/README.md

 * Help each other and work in groups.
 * You will be asked to present and illustrate what you've done to get it working and how you succeeded/failed.

-### My Notes on the challenges

- I made the fly.io account and forked the repo
- I created a fly.io secret and linked that to my forked repo I cloned the repo to my machine
- Signed into fly.io on the command line
- Ran flyctl, and named my application and choose my region Then I deployed it